nix-tools/website/content/articles/hugo-static-site-setup.md

 and running e.g. `just deploy` or `just deploy nix.tools /var/www/nix.tools`.

-Deploying a static website like this is enough for a lot of people.
+Deploying a static website like this is enough for a lot of people, but a later article will expand on deploying with flakes.

 ## Step 5: Setting up a website with Nginx and Let’s Encrypt